Commbocc/hccdms/README.md

 Click the "Update Grant" button below the form to save the grant to the database.

+#### Alternate Editing Method

+> Edits can be made to the columns listed below directly from the Grants Index Table by clicking on the value in the table.
+Once selected an input field will appear.
+To adjust the value, simply replace it and press the Return key on your keyboard.

+* Name
+* Budget
+* FY (Fiscal Year)

 ### Removing an Existing Grant
 Once logged in (see [prerequisites](https://github.com/Commbocc/hccdms#prerequisites)), browse to the <a href="http://www.hillsboroughcdms.org/gap/grants" target="_blank">Grant Awards & Proposals</a> page.
 In the far right column of the grants table select the "Destroy" link of the grant you wish to delete.
 A prompt will display asking you to confirm this action.